-- Juice temperature should be above 16 Degrees Celsius - Solids percentage under 20% - Nitrogen supply to maintain 7 bar pressure to the flotation pump at all times - " (note: this can be compromised if additional nitrogen outlets are running from the same supply)

-Hose lines between pump and tank to be 3-5 meters in length.
-If the hose has to be longer, partially close the valve of the flotation tank, so the flotation doesn't begin in the hose.

-- Juice temperature should be above 16 Degrees Celsius - Connect the pump outflow to lees valve (bottom outlet), and the pump inflow to racking valve. - Add ClearUp BIO to the juice for juice fining (dose rate to be determied by bench trial)

-ClearUp BIO needs to be kept in suspension and mixed slowly.
+- 1. Ensure juice temperature is above 16°C and the percentage of solids us under 20% - 2.
+Maintain 7 bar pressure of Nitrogen supply to the flotation pump at all times.
+(Note: This can be compromised if additional nitrogen outlets are running from the same supply) - 3.
+Hose lines between the pump and tanks are to be between 3-5m.
+If a longer hose is required, partially close the valve of the flotation tank, to avoid flotation beginning in the hose - 4.
+Connect the pump outflow to the lees valve (bottom outlet), and pump inflow to the racking valve - 5.
+Add ClearUp BIO to the juice for juice fining (dose rate to be determined by bench trial) - ClearUp BIO needs to be kept in suspension and mixed slowly.
 A mixing tank would be the preferred method.
 Inject ClearUp BIO as slowly as possible.
-Mix the tank for 20 to 25 minutes at a saturation pressure of 2 to 3 bar, without addition of gas.

-- Bentonite can be added at between 200 and 400ppm to solid compaction and juice recovery - The gas flow rate should be between 2-3 m3/h and 25-40 L/min - The saturation pressure should be kept constant at 5 ba.
+Mix the tank for 20 to 25 minutes at a saturation pressure of 2 to 3 bar, without addition of gas - 6.
+Bentonite can be added at between 200 and 400ppm to solid compaction and juice recovery - 7.
+The gas flow rate should be between $2-3~\text{m}^3/\text{h}$ and 25-40~L/min - 8.
+The saturation pressure should be kept constant at 5 bar.
 (Adjusting the pump restrictor lever on the outlet side of the saturation cylinder.)
-There is no benefit of pressure over 6 bar - The circulation time for flotation is 1 1.5 times the volume of juice - Leave the tank for 120 minutes so that lees can rise to the surface - Do not leave the tank longer than 240 minutes.
-Gravitational force can cause lees separation and resuspension of the lees if the waiting time is too long - Target is reached if the NTU is >100 (not less than 50; otherwise there is a risk of stuck fermentation).
-If NTU is lower than 50 add some turbid juice
+There is no benefit of pressure over 6 bar - 9.
+The circulation time for flotation is $1-1.5\ \text{times}$ the volume of juice - 10.
+Leave the tank for 120 minutes so that lees can rise to the surface - 11.
+Do not leave the tank longer than 240 minutes.
+Gravitational force can cause lees separation and resuspension of the lees if the waiting time is too long - 12.
+Target is reached if the NTU is >100 (not less than 50; otherwise there is a risk of stuck fermentation).

+If NTU is lower than 50, add some turbid juice